Background and Purpose

 - Issued June 15, 2015 to be effective as of June 1, 2015

-- Copies of all approved documents to be sent to Dan Banfield, Controller.
+- Copies of all approved documents to be sent to Dan Banfield, senior director of Business and Finance.
 Approving Supervisors/Managers must maintain originals for their own reviews.

 - Any questions on the policy or implementation, contact Dan Banfield, [email protected] 756-7335.